vuestorefront/vue-storefront/docs/guide/installation/magento.md

 yarn install
 ```

-The tool is using Magento2 API via Oauth authorization, so you need to prepare Magento Integration access at first.
+The tool is using Magento2 API via OAuth authorization, so you need to prepare Magento Integration access at first.
 Go to your Magento2 admin panel and click: _System -> Integrations_

 ![Magento Admin Panel](/docs/magento_1.png)